Where we began

 In 1974 the School of Nursing became part of the newly-created Faculty of Health Sciences and moved into the McMaster University Medical Centre.
-The graduates receive a Bachelor of Health Sciences in Nursing degree upon graduation.
+The graduates receive a Bachelor of Science in Nursing degree upon graduation.

 History of graduate program at McMaster